obscaenvs/upsync/README.md

 │   └── source_file_2.src
 └── source_file.src
 ```
-and the contents of the .upsync file being
+and the contents of the .upsync file are:
 ```
 remote_user:root
 remote_machine:dev.example.com